 Play with the lighting

-To play with the illusion of size, it is important to let natural light into small spaces, especially if the ceiling is not high.
+In order to set up a studio playing with the illusion of size is important to let natural light into small spaces, especially if the ceiling is not high.
 This is why is not advisable to partition off rooms.
 To separate living spaces, as in, for example, designating a reading corner in a small living room, it is better to opt for a transparent divider such as a delicate glass wall, which will not darken the interior.
 Next, you should vary the light sources.
 A single pendant lamp, which offers down-lighting will avoid a feeling of compression.
 Conversely, a designer chandelier together with a standard lamp, a wall light or table lamp will give an impression of space.
 A combination of lighting with varied brightness will create an atmosphere which can be adjusted to suit your needs, from a cosy ambiance to bright and practical.

 Using mirrors to give the impression of space